The Motherhood Myth Is Crushing Women with ADHD

-Just as children with ADHD often have Individualized Education Plans (IEPs) with detailed accommodations for school, moms with ADHD need what I call an ILP – an Individualized Living Plan – to accommodate ADHD challenges to daily life and parenting.
+Just as children with ADHD often have Individualized Education Programs (IEPs) with detailed accommodations for school, moms with ADHD need what I call an ILP – an Individualized Living Program – to accommodate ADHD challenges to daily life and parenting.

 Let’s look at some areas where accommodations can help with distractibility, procrastination, disorganization, and other ADHD challenges: